 Last Mile4D is an innovative non-profit that implements community-based programming for the most vulnerable populations on the planet.
 We focus on health, education, and economic empowerment through a mix of technology, renewable energy and information communication technology (ICT).
 Our mission is to mobilize resources to ensure that remote communities at the last mile get the health, education and economic empowerment services they deserve.

-This project aims to improve HIV-positive women and girls using Mobikits
+This project aims to improve health and well-being of HIV-positive women and girls using Mobikits

 Our work using Mobikits in Kenya’s Kibera slum delivered health care to HIV-positive women and their babies.
 Grand Challenges Canada supported our collaborative effort with ChildsLife Kenya.
 We plan to help hundreds more, and if you are searching for thoughtful gifts for loved ones or planning a yearend donation to a great cause, please consider making a gift today to Last Mile4D.